build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 touch ./myCA/intermediateCA/index.txt
 ```

-Next we create the private key, and certificate for the Root CA.
+Next, we create the private key and certificate for the Root CA.

 ```bash
 # Root CA: